Strong Openweight Tag Team Championship: History

 On June 8, 2022, NJPW announced the creation of the championship, with it being contested in an eight-team tournament that was then scheduled to determine the inaugural champions, culminating in a final match at Strong: High Alert on July 24, 2022.
-Aussie Open (Kyle Fletcher & Mark Davis) defeated Christopher Daniels & Yuya Uemura in the tournament final to become the inaugural champions.
+Aussie Open (Kyle Fletcher and Mark Davis) defeated Christopher Daniels and Yuya Uemura in the tournament final to become the inaugural champions.